Skip to main content

 Figure \(\PageIndex{44}\): Image 44, Flow Chart

-This page titled 1.5: Rhythm Interpretation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jacqueline Christianson, NP-C organization, & MSN organization (Nurses International Team) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.5: Rhythm Interpretation is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Jacqueline Christianson, NP-C organization, & MSN organization (Nurses International Team) via source content that was edited to the style and standards of the LibreTexts platform.